The Grand Ole Opry: A detailed look at the legendary Country show

 OPRY DEBUT: Unknown

 Luke Combs is a multi-platinum, ACM, CMA, CMT and Billboard Music Award-winning artist.
 His deluxe album, 'What You See Ain't Always What You Get', debuted at Number 1 on the all-genre Billboard 200 chart as well as Billboard's Top Country Albums chart.
-His Platinum-certified single 'Forever After All' is Combs' 11th consecutive Number 1 single.
+His multi-Platinum-certified single 'Forever After All' is Combs' 11th consecutive Number 1 single.
 Combs also recently made history as the first artist ever to have their first two studio albums spend 25 weeks or more at Number 1 on Billboard's Top Country Albums chart and his 2017 debut 'This One's For You' spent 50 non-consecutive weeks at Number 1 - tying the record for the longest reign atop the chart.

 Keith Urban